 The Merit Badge Program

 There is more to merit badges than simply providing opportunities to learn skills.
 There is more to them than an introduction to lifetime hobbies, or the inspiration to pursue a career—though these invaluable results occur regularly.
-The uncomplicated process—beginning in a discussion with a Scoutmaster, continuing through meetings with a counselor, and culminating in advancement and recognition—provides several learning experiences.
-It gives a Scout the confidence achieved through overcoming obstacles.
+It all begins with a Scout’s initial interest and effort in a merit badge subject, followed by a discussion with the unit leader or designated assistant, continues through meetings with a counselor, and culminates in advancement and recognition.
+It is an uncomplicated process that gives a Scout the confidence achieved through overcoming obstacles.
 Social skills improve.
 Self-reliance develops.
 Examples are set and followed.
 And fields of study and interest are explored beyond the limits of the school classroom.

 All merit badge requirements must be met while a registered Boy Scout or Varsity Scout, or a qualified Venturer or Sea Scout.
 Accomplishments before joining, or while a Cub Scout, do not apply.

-A merit badge counselor—once he or she is satisfied a Scout has met all the requirements—signs in two places:on the reverse of the Application for Merit Badge (to the left) and on the Applicant's Record (in the middle).
+A merit badge counselor—once he or she is satisfied a Scout has met all the requirements—signs in two places: on the reverse of the Application for Merit Badge (to the left) and on the Applicant’s Record (in the middle).
 These two parts are returned to the Scout.
-The approving counselor should retain the part of the card called the Counselor's Record for at least one year—in case questions are raised later.
-If the Scout did not complete all the requirements, the counselor simply indicates and initials those that were fulfilled in the spaces provided on the back of the Applicant's Record part.
-This is called a"partial" (see "Partial Completions," 22.214.171.124).
+The approving counselor should retain the part of the card called the Counselor’s Record for at least one year—in case questions are raised later.
+If the Scout did not complete all the requirements, the counselor initials those that were fulfilled in the spaces provided on the back of the Applicant’s Record part.
+This is called a “partial” (see “Partial Completions,” 18.104.22.168).
 Once a registered counselor signs that all requirements have been met, the Scout should meet with his unit leader to discuss his experience.
-The unit leader then signs the Applicant's Record portion and returns it to the young man, who should retain it in his personal permanent records.
+The unit leader then signs the Applicant’s Record portion and returns it to the young man, who should retain it in his personal permanent records.

 For very large events—such as the national Scout jamboree—the National Council may approve an alternative format and sizing for the blue card.
-This is done through the national Advancement Team.
+This is done through the National Advancement Program Team.

-Though it has not been clearly stated in the past,units, districts, and local councils do not have the authority to implement a different system for merit badge approval and documentation.
-In any case,through the years, many councils have created new forms and approaches to the process, some including IT components.
-In an effort to gather and consider these potential best practices, councils are now asked to submit descriptions and copies of their blue card alternatives to the national Advancement Team.
+Though it may not have been clearly stated in the past, units, districts, and local councils do not have the authority to implement a different system for merit badge approval and documentation.
+In any case, through the years, many councils have created new forms and approaches to the process, some including IT components.
+In an effort to gather and consider these potential best practices, councils are now asked to submit descriptions and copies of their blue card alternatives to the National Pilots and Program Development Department.

-In the event unit leaders or other volunteers discover that any merit badge counselors are not following mandated procedures regarding the use of blue cards or working with the requirements as they are written, they should complete and submit to the council advancement committee the Reporting Merit Badge Counseling Concerns form, 126.96.36.199.
-Unit leaders should regularly review the policies and procedures related to the merit badge process with Scouts, parents, and leaders, and counsel them on proper methods as the need arises.
+In the event unit leaders or other volunteers discover that any merit badge counselors are not following mandated procedures regarding the use of blue cards or working with the requirements as they are written, they should complete and submit to the council advancement committee the Reporting Merit Badge Counseling Concerns form (found in the appendix).
+Unit leaders should regularly review the policies and procedures related to the merit badge process with Scouts, parents, guardians, and leaders, and counsel them on proper methods as the need arises.

-The Scout may also want to take advantage of opportunities at merit badge fairs or midways, or at rock-climbing gyms or white water rafting trips that provide merit badge instruction.
-This is also acceptable,but the Scout must still discuss the merit badge with the unit leader and get a signed blue card.
+The Scout may also want to take advantage of opportunities at merit badge fairs or midways, or at rock-climbing gyms or whitewater rafting trips that provide merit badge instruction.
+This is also acceptable, but the Scout must still discuss the merit badge with the unit leader and get a signed blue card.
 Should a Scout want to change counselors, he should once again speak with the unit leader to verify that the counselor is properly registered and approved.
 Whatever the source, all merit badge counselors must be registered and approved for the merit badges they counsel.
-See "Counselor Approvals and Limitations," 220.127.116.11, and "Registration and Reregistration," 18.104.22.168.
+See “Counselor Approvals and Limitations,” 188.8.131.52, and “Registration and Reregistration,” 184.108.40.206.

 A unit leader should consider making more of the process than just providing a signature.
-The opportunity exists,then and there, to provide inspiration and direction in a young man's life.
-Preliminary merit badge discussions can lead to conversations about talents and interests, goal setting, and the concept of "challenge by choice."
+The opportunity exists to provide inspiration and direction in a young man’s life.
+Preliminary merit badge discussions can lead to conversations about talents and interests, goal setting, and the concept of “challenge by choice.”
 The benefits can be much like those of a well-done Scoutmaster conference.

 General Supervision Requirements